ringcentral/metrics-facade/README.md

 calculating percentiles, if percentiles are not included in the set of values defined for this metric.
 See [Getting Started](#getting-started) for details and usage examples.

-### Advanced support for dimensional metrics
+### Advanced support for labeled (dimensional) metrics

-In particular, Metrics Facade supports eviction and expiration for dimensional metrics,
+In particular, Metrics Facade supports eviction and expiration for labeled metrics,
-that is, for each dimensional metric, it allows you to specify:
+that is, for each labeled metric, it allows you to specify:
-- the maximum number of combinations of dimension values:
+- the maximum number of combinations of label values:
   when this threshold is exceeded, the combination that has not been updated for the longest time,
   will be automatically removed (will not waste system resources)
-- the expiration time for a combination of dimension values:
+- the expiration time for a combination of label values:
   if a combination has not been updated during this time, it will be automatically removed

 See [Getting Started](#getting-started) for details and usage examples.